 Currently Enrolling Trials

-Qudexy XR is specifically indicated as initial monotherapy in patients 10 years of age and older with partial onset or primary generalized tonic-clonic seizures and adjunctive therapy in patients 2 years of age and older with partial onset or primary generalized tonic-clonic seizures and as adjunctive therapy in patients 2 years of age and older with seizures associated with Lennox-Gastaut syndrome.
+Qudexy XR is specifically indicated as initial monotherapy in patients 10 years of age and older with partial onset or primary generalized tonic-clonic seizures and adjunctive therapy in patients two years of age and older with partial onset or primary generalized tonic-clonic seizures and as adjunctive therapy in patients two years of age and older with seizures associated with Lennox-Gastaut syndrome.

 Qudexy XR is supplied as a capsule for oral administration.
 The recommended dose is as follows: